 In January 2020, only 10% or less of Americans worked remotely full time.
-As we all know, that drastically changed when the pandemic forced many workers to work from home.
-According to Gallup and other surveys, about a quarter of the US labor force is expected to continue working remotely even after COVID-19 is long gone.
-Furthermore, a Stanford University study predicts that remote work has boosted productivity by as much as 2.5%.
+But now, about 25% of the US labor force is expected to continue working remotely even after COVID-19 is long gone.

 Read on to learn more about the work-from-home trend and how you can upgrade your apartment building to accommodate remote workers.